jphaupt/phisquared/_introcompphys/index.md

 I will deviate slightly from the typical presentation of a "computational physics" course by emphasising details usually seen in a computer science class, such as modularity and good coding practices, as well as error and run-time analysis.
 While these topics might not be the most interesting to physicists, I think they are very important to learn early on.
 I will try to integrate them into the greater framework of the course to make learning them not so mind-numbing.
 That said, I will not go so much in detail as would be done in a computer science (or worse yet, maths) course.

+Elementary knowledge of calculus (up to Taylor series) and some knowledge of linear algebra is assumed, though you might be able to study these in parallel.
+Knowledge of physics is not necessary but beneficial, at least for understanding motivations and examples.

 My goal is to be informal and pragmatic.

 # SYLLABUS FOR INTRODUCTION TO COMPUTATIONAL PHYSICS "COURSE"